easyctf/easyctf_learn/linux-cd.md

 cd documents/subfolder1/subfolder2
 ```

-As you can see, directories are separated by `/`.
+As you can see, directories are separated by a slash `/`.

 The `parent`, or the directory above the current one (in the example above the current would be `subfolder2` after changing to it, and the parent would be `subfolder1`) is represented by `..`.